autowarefoundation/autoware-documentation/docs/contributing/testing-guidelines/integration-testing.md

 Integration tests help to find the following types of errors:

-- Incompatible interaction between nodes, such as non-matching topics, different message types, or incompatible QoS settings
+- Incompatible interactions between nodes, such as non-matching topics, different message types, or incompatible QoS settings
-- Reveal edge cases that were not touched with unit tests, such as a critical timing issue, network communication delay, disk I/O failure, and many other problems that can occur in production environments
+- Edge cases that were not touched by unit testing, such as a critical timing issue, network communication delays, disk I/O failures, and many other problems that can occur in production environments
-- Using tools like `stress` and `udpreplay`, performance of nodes is tested with real data or while the system is under high CPU/memory load, where situations such as `malloc` failures can be detected
+- Issues that can occur while the system is under high CPU/memory load, such as `malloc` failures.
+This can be tested using tools like `stress` and `udpreplay` to test the performance of nodes with real data.```

 With ROS 2, it is possible to program complex autonomous-driving applications with a large number of nodes.
 Therefore, a lot of effort has been made to provide an integration-test framework that